Detroit artist Dominic Pangborn showcased at Park West Gallery

 SOUTHFIELD, Mich.
-July 20, 2015 – Park West Gallery, known for fine art auctions on cruise ships, live art auctions in major metropolitan areas and art galleries in Detroit and Miami Lakes, Florida, will wrap up its Detroit-themed exhibitions with artist Dominic Pangborn.
+July 20, 2015 – Park West Gallery, known for fine art auctions on cruise ships and its art gallery in Detroit, will wrap up its Detroit-themed exhibitions with artist Dominic Pangborn.

 Park West Gallery will host the third of its “Detroit’s Finest” series July 26 to Aug.
 16 at its Southfield, Michigan location.
 The public is invited to meet Pangborn at an opening reception on July 26 from 12 p.m. to 4 p.m.

 This is the first show at Park West Gallery focused on Pangborn, giving art lovers a rare chance to view and collect Pangborn artwork not typically featured in other venues.

 “I like to really showcase works that, in my view, are beyond the norm – works that are very highly expressional, personal,” Pangborn says.
 “A lot of works coming into the show are from the personal archive.”

 Pangborn placed in the top three during the 2014 ArtPrize contest in Grand Rapids, Michigan with his “Michigan in Motion” artwork.
 The 10-foot work will be featured during the exhibition.

 “Although skillfully working in multiple mediums and disciplines, one can clearly see Pangborn’s approach as both methodical and consistent,” said David Gorman, Park West Gallery Director.
 “Park West Gallery is pleased to have captured a series of recent works that speak of the evolving nature of Pangborn’s work.”